TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 1/1 Samuel 1.27.md

 ---

-For this child I prayed; and Jehovah hath given me my petition which I asked of him:
+For this child I prayed; and Yahweh has given me my petition which I asked of him.